RobinTail/express-zod-api/README.md

 const config = createConfig({ logger /* ..., */ });
 ```

-## Usage with your own express app
+## Connect to your own express app

 If you already have your own configured express application, or you find the library settings not enough,
 you can connect your routing to the app instead of using `createServer()`.